tedmcn/brachistochrone/reports/preliminary.md

 6) Enumerate potential roadblocks and ways instructors can help.
 Do you need materials?
 Do you have show-stopping questions you have not been able to answer?

---Problem with collaborating on the physics engine code because it contains several pieces
+..* Problem with collaborating on the physics engine code because it contains several pieces

---We are going to need to use C++ to properly represent objects in our 3D environment so we may need some resources regarding C objects and classes.
+..* We are going to need to use C++ to properly represent objects in our 3D environment so we may need some resources regarding C objects and classes.